 An exemption to this requirement has been granted to all Board of Regents institutions for the following items:

-Materials used for recognition of student and employees including graduation programs, diplomas and certificates of recognition
+Materials used for recognition of students and employees including graduation programs, diplomas, and certificates of recognition

 Programs for athletic events that are sold to the general public